Time Blocking: A Productivity Game-Changer

 This image is property of images.unsplash.com.

 Take the time to reflect on how well your time blocks worked for you.
 Did you have enough buffer time between tasks?
 Were you able to stick to your schedule?
 Did you feel productive and accomplished at the end of the day?
-By asking yourself these questions, you can fine-tune your time blocking approach and make it even more effective.

 Recommended Books on Productivity and Time Management